 Where appropriate, park and street furnishings and lighting will be utilised in addition to landscaping to create more livable spaces for residents.
-These elements will be unified throughout the Central East 'C' Residential Precinct with a common theme.
+These elements will be unified throughout the Woodside Residential Precinct and other adjacent residential precincts to establish a common theme.